ibm-cloud-docs/solution-tutorials/vmware-as-a-service-vdc.md

 {: caption="Firewall rules" caption-side="bottom"}

 The `default_rule` has been pre-provisioned by {{site.data.keyword.cloud_notm}}.
 It is listed above just for illustration purposes.
 {: note}

+The IP addresses used in the firewall rules must match with the settings in your NAT rules.
+In this example, two different ways have been used for illustration purposes.
+{: note}

+It is generally not advised to use RDP over public Internet.
+The rule listed above is just used for illustration purposes.
+{: note}

 To create a firewall rule: